 91 Points - The Tasting Panel Magazine June 2018

 The same water that falls on Utah ski resorts as "The Greatest Snow on Earth" flows into the distillery's Artesian Well and into Dented Brick Distillery Spirits.
 Easily trace the Artesian well water piping throughout the distillery from the well head to the tanks, then taste the unique flavor profiles crafted from this pure mineral rich water source.

-Although are roots with this brand are firmly planted in Florida, this product is made "Cane to Glass" in South Salt Lake, UT, USA!
+Although our roots with this brand are firmly planted in Florida, this product is made "Cane to Glass" in South Salt Lake, UT, USA!